Cosmological perturbations in SFT inspired non-local scalar field models: Introduction

-The purpose of this paper is to study the cosmological perturbations in linear non-local string field theory inspired models.
-The particular models are inspired by the fermionic SFT and the most well understood process of tachyon condensation.
-Namely, starting with a non-supersymmetric configuration where the tachyon of the fermionic string exists the tachyon rolls down towards the non-perturbative minimum of the tachyon potential.
+The purpose of this paper is to derive the cosmological perturbation equations in non-local string field theory inspired dark energy models.
+Particular models are inspired by the fermionic SFT and the most well understood process of tachyon condensation.
+Namely, starting with a non-supersymmetric configuration, the tachyon of the fermionic string rolls down towards the non-perturbative minimum of the tachyon potential.
 This process represents the non-BPS brane decay according to Sen's conjecture (see \cite{review-sft} for details).
-From the point of view of the SFT the whole picture is not yet known and only vacuum solutions were constructed (see \cite{schnabl} for the bosonic SFT and \cite{AGM} for the fermionic SFT).
+From the point of view of the SFT the whole picture is not yet known and only vacuum (space-time constant) solutions were constructed (see \cite{schnabl} for the bosonic SFT and \cite{AGM} for the fermionic SFT).
+The above-mentioned SFT models have at least two vacua and it is interesting to construct time-dependent solutions that interpolate between different vacua.
+These solutions are called rolling solutions.
 An effective field theory description explaining the rolling tachyon in contrary is known and numeric solutions describing the tachyon dynamics were obtained \cite{AJK}.
-This effective field theory description of course captures the non-locality of the SFT.
-Linearizing the latter lagrangian around the true vacuum one gets a model which is of main concern in the present paper.
-In this paper we consider a very general form of linear non-local action for the scalar field keeping the main ingredient, the function $\Fc(\Box)$ which in fact produces the non-localities in question, almost unrestricted.
+This effective field theory description does capture the nonlocality of the SFT.

+Linearizing the latter Lagrangian around the true vacuum one gets a model which is of main concern in the present paper.
+In this paper, we consider a very general form of linearized non-local action for the scalar field keeping the main ingredient, the function $\Fc(\Box)$, which in fact produces the nonlocality in question, almost unrestricted.
 The only strong restriction we impose is the analyticity of $\Fc(\Box)$.

-In this paper we also assume that all roots of $\Fc(\Box)$ are simple.
+The cornerstone of the successive analysis for the linearized model is the possibility to reformulate it as a model with many local scalar fields.
+The key role is played by the characteristic equation $\Fc(J)=0$.
+To simplify the succeeding analysis we assume that all roots of the characteristic equation are simple\footnote{The analysis of scalar perturbations in the case of double roots is presented in~\cite{KVexact}.}.
+The local model although being fully equivalent to the non-local model exhibits unusual properties as it will be demonstrated explicitly in the paper.
+For example, coefficients can be complex.
+This does not produce problems because local scalar fields are not physical and normally should not be given an interpretation.
+However, we stress that to the best of our knowledge such local cosmological models were not studied in the literature before\footnote{Similar models in the Minkowski space have been considered, for instance, in~\cite{PaisU}.}.